windkh/node-red-contrib-telegrambot/README.md

 msg.payload.content = 'foo.jpg';
 msg.payload.type = 'photo';
 ```
-Note that the chatId is already the correct one when you reuse the received msg object.
+Note that the chatId is already the correct one when you reuse the received msg object from a receiver node.

-You can use one of the follwing types to send your file as content:
+You can use one of the following types to send your file as content:
 - photo
 - audio
 - video